FIPE-Study/IETF108-Side-Meeting-FIPE/README.md

 - Challenges/Problems to Internet Protocols
 - ...

-2. E2E high-precision on latency assurance and multi-channel cooperation
+2. E2E high-precision on latency assurance and multi-channel coordination

 Speaker: Ning Wang (20 mins) from University of Surrey